Media Library » Deleting Files

 Done!
 Please note that once any media files and uploads have been removed from your blog, there is no way to recover them.
 You would need to upload them again to your blog.
 So please only delete files if you are certain that you would like to have them removed entirely from your blog’s media library.

 There is an easier way to remove multiple images from your WordPress.com blog’s media library.
 To do this, select the checkbox next to each image that you wish to remove.

 Once you have selected all images that you wish to delete, refer to the Bulk Actions drop-down menu above the file listing.
 Choose the Delete Permanently option from the menu and click the Apply button.

 To delete all images in view from any pages of your Media Library, you can select the primary check box and choose Delete Permanently from the Bulk Actions drop-down, as described above.

 - Currently, the direct web addresses to the files might continue to work for up to a few days, as they are cached.

 - The amount of free space in your blog may not change for a few minutes, so please be patient.

 - The amount of space freed may not drop until 500kb of images has been deleted.
 (1% of the 50mb is 500kb)

-- Images that you delete from WordPress.com still may be cached by search engines.
+- Images (and other media) that you delete from WordPress.com still may be cached by search engines.
 In those cases, you should contact the search engine directly to find out how to remove the images from their servers.